nikhilkalyankar/gettingcleandatacourseproject/CodeBook.md

 subjectX: takes input from read.table and saves data from subject_train.txt
 subjectY: takes input from read.table and saves data from subject_test.txt
-mergeSubject: contains data obtained by row binding (using 'rbind' function) subjectX and subjectY colnames function adds column name as Subject (this operation in not required if the variable mergeSubject was instead called as Subject)
+Subject: contains data obtained by row binding (using 'rbind' function) subjectX and subjectY

-data <- contains data obtained by column binding (using cbind function) mergeSubject,Activity and mergeX variables

-write.table function writes the 'tidydata.txt'
+data <- contains data obtained by column binding (using cbind function) Subject,Activity and mergeX variables result <- contains data obtained by grouping and summarizing the value columns of 'data' write.table function writes the 'tidydata.txt'